prakashmurthy/promiscuous_pair_programming/README.md

 ## Development help

-1. Install RVM
+1. Install RVM.
+2. Start a Tracker story to work on.
+If there isn't a Tracker story, then please create one following the above advice and start it.
+This will allow all to keep track of what people are working on and what needs to be accepted.
-2. Fork the repo
+3. Fork the repo and create a topic branch.
-3. Do the work in your fork.
+4. Write a Cucumber feature/scenario and/or RSpec test.
+Functionality without tests are frowned upon.
+5. Watch it/them go red.
+6. Write code to make it go green.
+7. Refactor if you need to.
+8. Make sure you haven't broken any of the other tests.
+9. Commit your work...topic branches are a bonus.
-4. Submit a pull request.
+10. Submit a pull request.

 Yes there is something I'm sure I've forgotten so feel free to make changes to this document.